 Always plan accordingly and come to terms with the fact that you might spend more money than originally estimated.
 You will surely find activities and purchases that take you by surprise in a city as diverse as Paris.

 Alternatively, you might even find yourself in an emergency involving an injury or damage to property.
 It never hurts to set aside a little extra cash.

-PRO TIP: When traveling to Paris, or anywhere in Europe, keep in mind that you are not usually expected to tip at bars and some other establishments.
-If you do choose to tip, you certainly don’t have to pay the standard US rate of 15 percent.
-In France, where workers are paid a living wage and tips are a literal gratuity, a 5 percent tip is generally considered to be a great tip.
+PRO TIP: When traveling to Paris or anywhere in Europe, remember that you are not usually expected to tip at bars and other establishments.
+If you choose to tip, you certainly don’t have to pay the standard US rate of 15 percent.
+In France, where workers are paid a living wage, and tips are a gratuity, a 5 percent tip is generally considered great.
 There!
 Saving money already!

-As a major European travel hub, if you begin looking ahead of time and scour the internet for ticket sales, you can potentially score a sweet deal on your Parisian airfare.
-If you can afford to be a bit more flexible with your arrival and departure dates, you could potentially save some money as well.
+As a major European travel hub, if you begin looking ahead and scouring the internet for ticket sales, you can potentially score a sweet deal on your Parisian airfare.
+If you can afford to be more flexible with your arrival and departure dates, you could save some money as well.

 See Related: Best Ways to Get Cheap Flights Alert

 When planning a trip to Paris, you will generally find that plane tickets are your biggest expense, followed in a close second by the price of vacation accommodations.